nus-cs2103-AY2425S2/ip/docs/README.md

 **Deadline**

-`deadline <description> /by dd-mm-yyyy hh:MM`
+`deadline <description> /by dd/mm/yyyy hh:MM`

 Creates a task with a specific deadline.
-The date and time must be provided using the /by command in the format dd-mm-yyyy hh:MM.
+The date and time must be provided using the /by command in the format dd/mm/yyyy hh:MM.

 **Event**

-`event <description> /from dd-mm-yyyy hh:MM /to dd-mm-yyyy hh:MM`
+`event <description> /from dd/mm/yyyy hh:MM /to dd/mm/yyyy hh:MM`

 Creates a task with the start and end date and time.
-Specify the start date time using /from command and the end date time using /to command in the format dd-mm-yyyy hh:MM.
+Specify the start date time using /from command and the end date time using /to command in the format dd/mm/yyyy hh:MM.

 # Managing Tasks 𐙚